atomixinteractions/symbiote-fetching/README.md

 ## Usage

-See in lib/index.js under `@example` JSDoc section
+See in lib/index.js under `@example` JSDoc section and in Releases section.

+> Warning!
+That library is unstable.
+Use in production with caution!